 Glassdoor explains how looking out for red flags can determine which candidates won’t be a good fit and it will save you time and effort to get through the recruitment process quicker.

 If you follow all of the above-mentioned points throughout your interview process, there’s very little chance that it can go wrong.
-By improving the shortlist quality of your candidates you will future-proof your company for years to come and save ample time and money spent in managing long-term churn.
+By improving the quality of your candidate shortlisting you will future-proof your company for years to come and save ample time and money spent in managing long-term churn.

-For any questions related to improving your recruitment pipeline, contact WeCP today!
+For any questions related to improving your recruitment pipeline, connect with WeCP (We Create Problems) today!